shakfu/py-js/README.md

 #### Core

-The `py3` object's *core* features have a one-to-one correspondance to python's very high layer as specified [here](https://docs.python.org/3/c-api/veryhigh.html).
+The `py` object's *core* features have a one-to-one correspondance to python's very high layer as specified [here](https://docs.python.org/3/c-api/veryhigh.html).

 - **Per-object namespaces**.
-Each `py3` object has a unique name (which can be set by the user or provided automatically), and responds to an `import <module>` message which loads a python module in its namespace (essentially a `globals` dictionary), which can be different for each instance.
+Each `py` object has a unique name (which can be set by the user or provided automatically), and responds to an `import <module>` message which loads a python module in its namespace (essentially a `globals` dictionary), which can be different for each instance.

 - **Eval Messages**.
 Responds to an `eval <expression>` message in the left inlet which is evaluated in the context of the namespace and outputs results to the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.

 - **Exec Messages**.
 Responds to an `exec <statement>` message and an `execfile <filepath>` message which executes the statement or the file's code in the object's namespace.
 This produces no output from the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.

 #### Extra

-An *extra* feature makes the `py3` object play nice in the max/msp ecosystem:
+An *extra* feature makes the `py` object play nice in the max/msp ecosystem:

 - **Assign Messages**.
 Responds to an `assign <varname> [x1, x2, ..., xN]` which is equivalent to `<varname> = [x1, x2, ..., xN]` in the python namespace.
 This is a way of creating variables in the objects python namespace using max message syntax.
 This produces no output from the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.